Cleaning the Exterior

 After washing and rinsing, dry thoroughly with a chamois.
 If necessary, dry the brakes by going on a short drive and applying the brakes multiple times.

 Clean windows and mirrors using an automotive glass cleaner.
-Do not scrape, or use any abrasive cleaning fluid on glass or mirrored surfaces.
+Do not scrape or use any abrasive cleaning fluid on glass or mirrored surfaces.
 Follow the directions in Cleaning the Exterior for best practices in cleaning the exterior glass.

 Car Wash Mode

-When taking Model 3 to a car wash, Car Wash Mode closes all windows, locks all doors, and disables windshield wipers, Sentry Mode, walk-away door locking, and parking sensor chimes.
+When taking Model 3 to a car wash, Car Wash Mode closes all windows, locks the charge port, and disables windshield wipers, Sentry Mode, walk-away door locking, and parking sensor chimes.
 To enable, touch .
 Your vehicle must be stationary and not actively charging.

 If using an automatic car wash, Enable Free Roll keeps your vehicle in Neutral and activates free roll for the duration of the wash, while preventing Model 3 from applying the Parking brake if you leave the driver's seat.
 To enable, press on the brake pedal and touch Enable Free Roll; or shift into Neutral.

 Car Wash Mode disables if the vehicle's speed exceeds 15 km/h or by touching Exit on the touchscreen.

 To ensure a clear picture, the camera lens must be clean and free of obstructions.

 Remove any build-up of dirt or debris by spraying water onto the camera lens with a spray bottle.
 Do not attempt to remove dirt or debris by wiping an exposed lens with your hands or a cloth.
 This debris can damage the surface of the lens when rubbed against it during wiping.